-Enjoy this blackberry blood orange cocktail with a hint of mint...better by poolside!Jump to Recipe
+Enjoy this blackberry blood orange cocktail with a hint of mint.
+This fresca mixed drink is the perfect summer drink!

 It's summer, and all anyone deserves is to be lounging by the pool with a cocktail (or mocktail) in hand.
 I must be dreaming of this vision.
 A few weeks ago I got some garden-fresh blackberries and the first thing that popped into my mind was making a cocktail.
 Looks like I might need a pool (and blackberry blood orange cocktail) break this weekend!